 The DoDEA instructional program provides a comprehensive prekindergarten through 12th grade curriculum that is dedicated to attaining highest student achievement for all students.
 Currently 100% of DoDEA schools are accredited and in good standing with their regional accrediting agency.
 Students consistently achieve high scores in the National Assessment of Educational Progress and above the national average on standardized assessments.
 Minority students have been especially successful, scoring at or near the highest in the nation in mathematics.

 DoDEA measures student progress with multiple performance-based assessments.
-The TerraNova standardized test provides DoDEA with results that it can compare to a nation-wide sample.
+Beginning in SY 2017-2018, and in conjunction with the implementation of the College and Career Ready Standards (CCRS), DoDEA is transitioning to the DoDEA Comprehensive Assessment Program.
 DoDEA students also take the National Assessment of Educational Progress (NAEP), which provides comparisons of student achievement in reading, writing, math, and science.
 All DoDEA schools are accredited by the North Central Association Commission on Accreditation and School Improvement (NCA CASI) or the Southern Association of Colleges and Schools Council on Accreditation ans School Improvement (SACS CASI), which provide each school with an independent evaluation.

 Schools submit annual reports of data, and every five years they host an on-site validation visit led by education experts from the United States.
 Following the on-site visits, the experts send a report that includes recommendations for improvements to each of the schools visited.
 DoDEA also conducts internal monitoring of educational programs to ensure high-quality implementation of new programs and overall effectiveness of existing programs.
 Monitoring activities may include, but are not limited to the following activities: surveys, interviews, focus groups, classroom observations and the analysis of achievement and training data.